LiDongDong1996/IQACO/readme.md

-# IQACO: Improved Quantum Ant Colony Optimization
+# IQACO: Improved Q-Evaluation Ant Colony Optimization

 This repository contains the source code for the paper "Research on Mobile Robot Path Planning Based on Improved Q-Evaluation Ant Colony Optimization Algorithm" by Dongdong Li and Lei Wang, accepted at *Engineering Applications of Artificial Intelligence* (2025).
 The code implements the Improved Quantum Ant Colony Optimization (IQACO) algorithm for path planning on grid-based maps, facilitating reproducibility and future research.